QubesOS/qubesos.github.io/README.md

 browse this repository and edit the files here.
 The GitHub interface will automatically guide you through the [fork and pull request process][gh-fork].

+#### Adding Normal Pages

+To add normal pages such as [Getting Started](https://qubes-os.org/getting-started) or [Donate](https://qubes-os.org/donate/), do the following:

+1. Create a file `your-new-page.md` or `.html`
+2. Place this inside of the `pages/` directory
+3. Copy a header section from another page and edit corresponding values
+4. Add this page to `_data/architecture.yml` file so that your page shows up in the footer navigation
+5. Pick an icon that matches thematically with your page :)

+#### Adding Blog Posts

+1. Copy the template file `_drafts/2015-12-06-a-template-daft.md` to something like `2015-12-08-your-new-post.md`
+2. This can be a `.html` file as well
+3. Place this inside of the `_drafts/` directory
+3. To see drafts, add the `--drafts` flag when you run Jekyll such as `jekyll s -V --drafts`
+4. Edit the template file you just created
+5. Make sure to add "categories" to it
+6. When you are ready to publish your post, put your file inside of the `_posts/` directory

+#### Dependencies & Third Party Docs

+- [Jekyll Documentation] - template rendering engine
+- [Bootstrap 3] - styling and CSS structure
+- [FontAwesome] - the icon font throughout the site
+- [jQuery 1.7] - javascript helper library
+- [jQuery ToC MD Generator] - renders header menu on documentation section

 Markdown Conventions
 --------------------